news

 Development progresses in milestones.
 As of today:

-- a continuous integration pipeline builds and publishes the Linux binaries (
+• a continuous integration pipeline builds and publishes the Linux binaries (amd64) on every release.

-Three versions have been published, the latest being v0.3.0.
+Several versions have been published, the latest being v0.5.6 (see the release notes below).

 Still to come: .deb packaging for installation through apt, and opening up the source code once the licence is finalised.
 The tool is under active development.